-The type of metadata log we’re most concerned with are those containing users’ source IP addresses.
+But the type of metadata log we’re concerned with are those containing users’ source IP addresses.
 If a VPN records your source IP, then there’s a good chance your activity can be traced back to your device.

 - No source IP logs

 - Shared IP addresses

 You can read more about how we test and rank the VPNs we recommend in our methodology section below.
 For now, let’s take a look at the ones that made the cut.

 Here’s our list of the best zero-logs VPNs: